MARKET SNAPSHOT: U.S. Stocks Poised To Open Lower, With Spotlight On Retail Sales, Inflation Data

 For the week so far, the Dow is looking at 0.4% drop and the S&P 500 at a 0.2% decline, each set to break a three-week string of weekly wins.
 The Nasdaq Composite is poised for a gain of 0.2%.
 That would mark the index's fourth-straight weekly rise, albeit the smallest in the streak.

-At the same time, the consumer price index will be released.
-Economists expect core CPI rose 0.2%, from a 0.1% fall in March.
+At the same time, inflation numbers will be released.
+Economists expect the core consumer-price index rose 0.2%, from a 0.1% fall in March.

 As for Fed speakers, Chicago Fed President Charles Evans will appear on a panel on economy and interest rates at the ACI financial markets conference in Dublin, Ireland at 9 a.m.
 Eastern.
 Then Philadelphia Fed President Patrick Harker is due to speak on the economic outlook at Drexel University in Philadelphia at 12:30 p.m.
 Eastern.